Loveable Lemons

 Coleslaw Dressing Ingredients:

-• Mayonnaise - This is the base of the coleslaw dressing.
+• Mayonnaise - Creates the creamy base for the dressing.

-• Apple Cider Vinegar - The signature tang flavor in coleslaw dressing.
+• Apple Cider Vinegar - Gives coleslaw its classic tangy flavor.

-• Kosher Salt - Needed to balance out the flavors.
+• Kosher Salt - Balances and enhances the flavors.

 Salad Ingredients: